-Dental records include the information about the two sets of teeth, the time of eruption of the teeth and their root calcification.
+Dental records include information about the two sets of teeth, the time of eruption of the teeth, and their root calcification.

-The two sets of teeth differ in their number, size and shape.
-The temporary teeth are 20 in number- 4 incisors, 2 canines and 4 molars in each jaw.
-They are small in size, delicate, narrow and light.
-The colour of the teeth is china-white.
+The two sets of teeth differ in their number, size, and shape.
+The temporary teeth are 20 in number- 4 incisors, 2 canines, and 4 molars in each jaw.
+They are small in size, delicate, narrow, and light.
+The color of the teeth is china-white.
 Molars are large with flat crowns and small divergent roots.

 The eruption of permanent teeth starts from the age of 6-7 years and continues till the age of 14-15 years.
-The sequence of eruption is: first molar → central incisors → lateral incisors → first bicuspid → second bicuspid → canines → second molars.
-The third molars, also called wisdom teeth which erupt between the age of 17-21 years and the last one to complete the dentition.
+The sequence of eruption is first molar → central incisors → lateral incisors → first bicuspid → second bicuspid → canines → second molars.
+The third molar also called wisdom teeth erupts between the age of 17-21 years and is the last one to complete the dentition.

-Root calcification is also an indicator of age and refers to deposition of calcium in the roots of the teeth.
-In temporary teeth it begins at the age of 1½-2 years and is completed till 3 years of age.
-While in permanent teeth the calcifican starts at the age of 9-10 years and continues till the age of 18-25 years of age.
+Root calcification is also an indicator of age and refers to the deposition of calcium in the roots of the teeth.
+In temporary teeth, it begins at the age of 1½-2 years and is completed till 3 years of age.
+While in permanent teeth the calcification starts at the age of 9-10 years and continues till the age of 18-25 years of age.

 There are two methods of age estimation based on dental examination.
-They are Gustafson’s method and Boyde method.
+They are Gustafson’s method and Boyde’s method.

 - Gustafson’s method includes the microscopic examination of the longitudinal section of the central part of the tooth.
 This shows the changes in the teeth due to wear and tear with advancing age.
-The changes are categorised into 6 groups- attrition(gradual wearing of teeth) → periodontosis(loosening of teeth) → secondary dentition(in filling of normal root cavity)→ cement apposition(increase in tissue holding tooth in place) → root resorption → root transparency.
+The changes are categorized into 6 groups- attrition(the gradual wearing of teeth) → periodontosis(loosening of teeth) → secondary dentition(in filling of normal root cavity)→ cement apposition(increase in tissue holding tooth in place) → root resorption → root transparency.
 This method is helpful in age estimation between 25-60 years.

 2. Ossification of Bones

-It is referred to the fusion of ossification centres of the bones which is age dependent.
+It is referred to as the fusion of ossification centers of the bones which is age dependent.
 The changes are studied by the means of X-rays.
 There are various ossification centres in the skeletal system categorized as primary and secondary ossification centres.

-Primary centres are the one where the bones start their formation and are usually the long bones.
-Certain bones have multiple centres of ossification which are responsible for secondary ossification.
-The ossification centres are found in- skull, vertebral column, sternum, ribs, pectoral and pelvic girdles, upper limbs(elbow, wrist and phalanges) and lower limbs(knee, ankle and phalanges).
+Primary centers are the ones where the bones start their formation and are usually long bones.
+Certain bones have multiple centres of ossification responsible for secondary ossification.
+The ossification centers are found in the skull, vertebral column, sternum, ribs, pectoral and pelvic girdles, upper limbs(elbow, wrist, and phalanges), and lower limbs(knee, ankle, and phalanges).

 Ossification of bones starts immediately after the birth of the infant and continues till the age of 25 years.
-After 25 years of age there are few specific regions of the skeleton which can indicate the approximate age of an individual till the age of 60 years.
+After 25 years of age, there are few specific regions of the skeleton that can indicate the approximate age of an individual till the age of 60 years.

-Age is a crucial factor in biological profiling of the deceased.
+Age is a crucial factor in the biological profiling of the deceased.
 There are various methods developed to estimate the age of an individual as mentioned above in the article.
-But still there is a need to refine the existing methods and develop the new ones to aid the accurate age estimation.
+But still, there is a need to refine the existing methods and develop new ones to aid accurate age estimation.